 It is the most common and simplest form of crossbows.
 This type of crossbow gives enhanced acceleration, less hand shock.
 It also offers greater strain with its extended draw length.

 This kind of crossbow is known for their exceptional use of limbs.
 It features additional strings.
 The string is connected with multiple pulleys in a compound crossbow.
 Thus, they are more energy efficient and more powerful at a time.
-As it uses pulley system, it can produce higher amount of kinetic energy and shot farther than the other types of crossbows.
+As it uses pulley system, it can produce a higher amount of kinetic energy and shoot farther than the other types of crossbows.